MyMICDS/MyMICDS-v2/API Endpoints.md

 **Requires user to be logged in.** Change user's password.

 #### Parameters
-- `old-password` - Old password to confirm it's actual user.
+- `oldPassword` - Old password to confirm it's actual user.
-- `new-password` - New password to change to.
+- `newPassword` - New password to change to.

 #### Response
 - `error` - Null if success, string containing error if failure.